-- 5.2.4 Key to the successful delivery of this will be for NMCAs to develop standards, methods and, potentially, tools to assure quality and provide authority.
-As awareness of the value of geospatial information in decision-making rises and as more and more decisions are made using geospatial information, maintaining trust and confidence in the information being used will continue to be vital and will continue to form a vital part of the role of governments. - 5.2.5 The provision of methods that include some quality assurance measures, such as consistency checking and the tracing of revisions, could increase the levels of trust in VGI and make it easier to confidently incorporate into government-assured geospatial information bases. - 5.2.6 Alongside the aforementioned role in driving collaboration between different sectors of the geospatial information community, governments will also likely play a key role in driving collaboration in the interoperability and integration of different types of geospatial information and indeed other information.
-The focus on interoperability and integration between marine geospatial information, broader hydrographic information and topographic information is likely to increase in the coming years, as will the focus on spatial geological information, as users seek a more comprehensive representation of the planet we inhabit.
+- 5.2.4 Key to the successful delivery of this will be for government entities such as NMCAs to develop standards, methods and, potentially, tools to assure quality and to provide authority to information.
+As awareness of the value of geospatial information in decision-making rises, and as more and more decisions are made using geospatial information, maintaining trust and confidence in the information being used will continue to be vital and will continue to form a vital part of the role of governments. - 5.2.5 The provision of methods that include some quality assurance measures, such as consistency checking and the tracing of revisions, could increase the levels of trust in VGI and make it easier to incorporate it into government-assured geospatial information bases with confidence - 5.2.6 Alongside the role, mentioned previously, in driving collaboration between different sectors of the geospatial information community, governments also are likely to play a key role in driving collaboration in the interoperability and integration of different types of geospatial information and indeed other information.
+The focus on interoperability and integration between marine geospatial information, broader hydrographic information and topographic information is likely to increase in the coming years, as will the focus on geological spatial information, as users seek a more comprehensive representation of the planet we inhabit.

-5.2.7 Governments will also play a role in many countries in driving, or at least supporting, cross-sector collaboration in areas such as building and construction, through building information modelling (BIM), and farming, through agricultural risk management methods and systems.
-We are also likely to see stronger interoperability, and in some cases integration, between geospatial and statistical authorities, as well as with other information authorities, as governments look to connect and make sense of the significant volumes of data they will hold.
+5.2.7 Governments will also play a role in many countries in driving, or at least supporting, cross-sector collaboration in areas such as building, construction and public safety, through building information modelling (BIM), and farming, through agricultural risk management methods and systems.
+We also are likely to see stronger interoperability, and in some cases integration, between geospatial and statistical authorities, as well as with other information authorities, as governments look to connect and make sense of the significant volumes of data they will hold.